Fabrizio-Caruso/CROSS-LIB/README.md

 Additionally *ncurses* or *ncursesw* are necessary to produce native terminal binaries.

-In order to code for a supported vintage system, the corresponding cross-compiler has to be installed.
+In order to build binaries for a supported vintage system, the corresponding cross-compiler has to be installed.

-So in principle it runs under any POSIX envirnoment.
+So in principle it runs under __any POSIX__ envirnoment.

 It is tested on:
 - *Linux*